Jes94/issue-ops/README.md

 - **Purpose:** Assigns issues labeled `assign` to a user from a predefined list, avoiding recent assignees.
 - **Configuration:**
-  - Edit `.github/workflows/configurations/assignees.yml` to specify the list of GitHub usernames.
+  - Edit `.github/workflows/configurations/assignees.json` to specify the list of GitHub usernames (as a JSON array).
 - **How it works:**
   1. Listens for the `assign` label on issues.
   2. Selects the next user in a round-robin fashion, skipping recent assignees.